 - 1 cup edamame beans, blanched or steamed

-- 3 cups corn, fresh or frozen
+- 3 cups corn kernals, fresh or frozen

 - 2-4 cups baby spinach